 The ASA reminds participants of their professional and ethical obligation to appear in person at their session at the annual meeting.
 No-shows are conspicuous in their absence.
 They inconvenience the chair and fellow presenters, as well as those attending their session.
-The American Studies Association defines a no-show as a scheduled participant who is not physically present at their session at the annual meeting and who has not notified the ASA in advance that they cannot attend the meeting by October 7, 2019.
-We recognize that illness and other unforeseen circumstances can prohibit attendance without notice, and we ask that scheduled participants in such situations notify us as soon as possible to ensure their eligibility for future meeting appearances.
-No-shows will not be considered for the following year's program.
-If you notify ASA in advance, you will not be penalized.
+The American Studies Association defines a no-show as a scheduled participant who is not physically present at their session at the annual meeting and who has not notified the ASA in advance that they cannot attend the meeting by October 1, 2020.
+We recognize that illness and other unforeseen circumstances can prohibit attendance without notice, and we ask that scheduled participants in such situations notify us (email@example.com) as soon as possible.

 We also invite you to read more on hosting a good panel in our Guidelines for the Program.